Plumeria: Propagation

-Plumeria blossoms are infertile.
-Plants of the species may be propagated by cutting stem tips in spring, allowing them to dry at their bases, then planting in well-drained soil.
+Plumeria can be propagated by seed or vegetatively propagated by cutting stem tips in spring, allowing them to dry at their bases, then planting in well-drained soil.
 These are particularly susceptible to rot in moist soil.
 Applying rooting hormone to the clean fresh-cut end will enable callusing.

 Plumeria cuttings can also be propagated by grafting to an already rooted system.
 The Plumeria Society of America lists 368 registered cultivars of Plumeria as of 2009.